opencode-md/opencode-md/README.md

 and that corresponds to the following requirements
 - are in working conditions
 - have state (status) Active
-- show one of the license from the list of Approved Open Licenses (see above)
+- use one license from the list of Approved Open Licenses (see above)
 - have extensive community of Open source Developers that support this solution
 - updated regularly, at least 1 time per year